 - Trails Associations, and other local groups, are looking to grow and increase their impact by bringing in more people to help build and maintain trails.
 TA’s leaders need to be competent and confident to lead sessions which are safe, fun and improve the trails.

-- Liaise with a landowner and secure permission to maintain an existing or build a new trail using hand tools – likely to require risk assessments, insurance, methods statements and plans, maps
+- Liaise with a landowner and secure permission to maintain an existing or build a new trail using hand tools

 - Inspect an existing trail and develop a series of maintenance tasks to upgrade the trail